 A different year, my classes formed friendship bracelet companies using BizWorld.
 They made their bracelets in class, tracked data, made marketing plans and more, and then sold their products at lunch.
 They competed with each other for the highest earnings and even took on investors ala our own version of Shark Tank!

-Even with all this, the most remembered project was one that I did with my 6th graders - Planning a Summer Vacation...for their pine cone pets.
+Even with all this, the most favorite and most remembered project was one that I did with my 6th graders - Planning a Summer Vacation...for their pine cone pets.
 (These were pine cones that I glued googly eyes onto.)
 Students formed small groups, were given a budget, and then researched and planned a trip for their pet.
 I think this is the one that I still hear about because of the silly little pine cones.
-They named them and dressed them and many students say they still have them!
+They named them and dressed them, and many students say they still have them!

 All of these projects have a few important things in common: